 - Holme Grange follows the Government's recommendations for the safer recruitment and employment of staff who work with children and acts at all times in compliance with the Independent School Standards Regulations.
 All governors, volunteers, contractors working regularly during term-time, such as contract catering staff, are also subject to the relevant statutory checks.
 Confirmation is obtained that appropriate child protection checks and procedures apply to any staff employed by another organisation and working with the school's pupils at school or on another site. - All staff at Holme Grange School are required to complete a Declaration of Suitability Teach before they are contracted to work. - Our policies are reviewed by governors annually.
-Please refer to the school's Recruitment Policy for further details. - Our school endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in Keeping Children Safe in Education September 2021 together with BWSCP, Then Working Together to Safeguard Children (2018) document and the school's individual procedures. - Safer recruitment means that all applicants will: - Complete an application form - Provide two referees, including at least one who can comment on the applicant's suitability to work with children, confirming the veracity of such, by telephone, when received electronically. - Provide evidence of identity and qualifications - $\circ~$ Be checked in accordance with the Disclosure and Barring Service regulations as appropriate to their role - Be subject to further checks regarding medical fitness; overseas checks where appropriate - including EEA professional sanctions; right to work in the UK; and prohibition from teaching and from management (where applicable) - Be interviewed where we will:
+Please refer to the school's Recruitment Policy for further details. - Our school endeavours to ensure that we do our utmost to employ 'safe' staff by following the guidance in Keeping Children Safe in Education September 2022 together with BWSCP, Then Working Together to Safeguard Children (2018) document and the school's individual procedures. - Safer recruitment means that all applicants will: - Complete an application form - Provide two referees, including at least one who can comment on the applicant's suitability to work with children, confirming the veracity of such, by telephone, when received electronically. - References must be verified - Provide evidence of identity and qualifications - $\circ~$ Be checked in accordance with the Disclosure and Barring Service regulations as appropriate to their role - An online search will take place at the short-listing stage

-- Probe any gaps in employment, or where the candidate has changed employment or location frequently, and ask candidates to explain this - Explore any potential areas of concern to determine the candidate's suitability to work with children - > Record all information considered and decisions made - Complete a Staff Suitability Declaration (which all staff are required to complete annually)
+- Be subject to further checks regarding medical fitness; overseas checks where appropriate - including right to work in the UK; and prohibition from teaching and from management (where applicable), barred list and disqualification declaration - $\circ$ Be interviewed where we will: - Probe any gaps in employment, or where the candidate has changed employment or location frequently, and ask candidates to explain this - Explore any potential areas of concern to determine the candidate's suitability to work with children - Record all information considered and decisions made - Complete a Staff Suitability Declaration (which all staff are required to complete annually)

-All new members of staff will undergo an induction that includes familiarisation with the school's Safeguarding Including Child Protection policy, what to do in the instance of a child missing education, the eSafety Policy, the Behaviour Policy, and the School's Staff Code of Conduct and identification of their child protection training needs.
-New staff are provided with a copy of Part 1 and Annex B or Annex A of KCSIE (depending of their role in the school and whether they work directly with children in the school) in addition to the annual provision detailed in the paragraph below.
+All new members of staff will undergo an induction that includes familiarisation with the school's Safeguarding Including Child Protection policy, Positive Mental Health policy, Tackling Bullying policy what to do in the instance of a child missing education, the eSafety Policy, the Behaviour Policy, and the School's Staff Code of Conduct and identification of their child protection training needs.
+New staff are provided with a copy of Part 1 and Annex A of KCSIE (depending of their role in the school and whether they work directly with children in the school) in addition to the annual provision detailed in the paragraph below.

-All staff sign to confirm they have received and understood the School's Safeguarding Policy and Part 1 and Annex B or Annex A Keeping Children Safe in Education September 2021 guidance.
+All staff sign to confirm they have received and understood the School's Safeguarding Policy and Part 1 and Annex B or Annex A Keeping Children Safe in Education September 2022 guidance.
 Staff are also signposted to How Social Media is used to Encourage Travel to Syria and Iraq briefing note for Schools and are asked to undertake online training regarding the Prevent strategy at least every 3 years.